retirement planning | october 31, 2024

 • It is relatively easy to implement.

-The tax treatment varies significantly by type of account.
+(Fig. 1) The tax treatment varies significantly by type of account

-Unfortunately, the conventional wisdom approach may result in income that is unnecessarily taxed at high rates.
+Unfortunately, the conventional wisdom strategy may result in income that is unnecessarily taxed at high rates.
 In addition, this approach does not consider the tax situations of both retirees and their heirs.

-This paper considers three objectives that retirees may have:
+This paper considers two broad objectives that retirees may have and how to achieve these through strategic account withdrawals:

 • Bequeathing assets efficiently to their heirs

-The first two go hand in hand: If your goal is to have more money to spend in retirement, a strategy that extends the life of the portfolio can also meet that need.2 In both cases, the focus is on the retiree, not the heirs.
-For people focused on the third objective—leaving an estate—the withdrawal strategy can include techniques to minimize taxes across generations.
+In the first objective, the focus is on the retiree, not the heirs.
+For people focused on the second objective—leaving an estate—the withdrawal strategy can include techniques to minimize taxes across generations.

 So what can investors do, and how can advisors navigate these conversations?
-We evaluated different withdrawal strategies for a variety of situations and summarized the key techniques for three general scenarios (types of people).
-Our evaluation was based on assumptions (page 15 in the full article box below), key among them:
+We evaluated different withdrawal strategies for a variety of situations and summarized the key techniques for four scenarios (types of people).
+Our evaluation was based on the assumptions in the Full Article (PDF) box below, key among them:

 • Because the results depend so heavily on federal taxes, we took into account tax rules on Social Security benefits, qualified dividends, long-term capital gains (LTCG), and ordinary income.
-See Appendix 1 (in the full article box below) for further discussion of how these tax effects are interrelated.
+See “What to Know About Social Security Benefits and Your Taxes,” as well as the second example in this paper, in the Full Article (PDF) box below, for further discussion of how these tax effects are interrelated.

 • All accounts earn the same constant rate of return before taxes.

-• All amounts are expressed in today’s dollars.
+• All amounts are expressed in today’s dollars (USD) and generally rounded to the nearest $1,000.

-1Generally, the owner will be over age 59½ and the Roth account will have been open at least 5 years.
+1Qualified distributions, which are tax-free, generally, means that the owner will be over age 59½ and the Roth account will have been open for at least 5 years.

-3We used the new rates effective January 1, 2023, as well as the rates that are scheduled to revert to pre-2018 levels after 2025.
+3We used the tax brackets (adjusted for inflation) effective January 1, 2024, as well as the tax rates that are scheduled to revert to pre-2018 levels after 2025.

 Important Information